artemsites/vue-event-bus/README.md

 A simple event bus allows different components to communicate with each other without direct parent-child coupling.
 This can be useful for global communication or for cases where components are at different levels of nesting.

+**Attention:** Using the event bus can lead to less predictable data flow and degraded code maintainability, so it is recommended to use this approach when other methods of communication between components are impossible or ineffective.

 ## Languages
 ### Russian
 https://github.com/artemsites/vue-event-bus/blob/main/README.ru.md